Abortion in Armenia: Abortion in Soviet Armenia (1924-1936)

+Abortion in Soviet Armenia (1970-1990)

+The arbitrary terminations of pregnancy were widespread in the USSR.
+Today, the number of abortions in Armenia is quite high, which, according to independent researcher Yelena Yeghiazaryan, is mainly a cultural legacy of the Soviet period.

+The decision to legalize abortion again in 1955 was influenced by the changes in 1936 concerning the criminalization of abortion and the wider consequences of applying strict pro-natalist policies.

+Maria Kovrigina, who became the first female minister in the USSR in March 1954, had a great impact on the re-legalization of abortion.
+When she became the Minister of Health, she fought for the legalization of abortion and demonstrated to the public that the ban did not eliminate the problems associated with it.

+Since 1955 (the year the law on the prohibition of abortions was repealed), there has been an annual increase in the number of abortions for 10 years.
+Having increased from 2537.4 thousand in 1955 to 8350.7 thousand in 1965.

+Overall, the re-legalization of abortion, fought by women like Maria Kovrigina, led to greater access to reproductive health in the Soviet Union and became a legacy for independent Armenia's law on abortion.

 Sex-selective abortion

 Armenia, together with other countries, notably China and India, has a problem with sex-selective abortion.
 This has caused major political debates, both internationally and nationally.
-Nevertheless, the policies that Armenia has adopted to deal with this issue have been controversial and subject to criticism.
+Nevertheless, Armenia's policies to deal with this issue have been controversial and subject to criticism.

 In 2016, the country adopted regulations to curb this practice.
 Sex-selective abortion was explicitly outlawed in 2016.
 However, even before 2016, sex-selective abortion was implicitly banned, as ever since Armenia's legalization of abortion in 1955 under Soviet law, it has always restricted abortion after the first trimester, when sex-selective abortions happen.
-The only thing that has changed several times throughout the years is the reasons laid down by the government in order for an abortion after 12 weeks to be approved.
-Since sex-selection was never an approved legal reason, such abortions were always technically illegal.
-As such, the 2016 law explicitly banning an abortion for reasons of sex-selection was seen as redundant and unenforceable, and it came with a major controversy: the requirement of a three-day waiting period.
+The only thing that has changed several times throughout the years is the reasons laid down by the government for an abortion after 12 weeks to be approved.
+Since sex selection was never an approved legal reason, such abortions were always technically illegal.
+As such, the 2016 law explicitly banning abortion for reasons of sex-selection was seen as redundant and unenforceable.
+It came with a major controversy: a three-day waiting period requirement.
 There has been concern that poor women from rural areas will not be able to afford to travel several times to cities to have safe abortions, thus increasing the rate of unsafe abortion in the country, especially given the high rate of abortion in general.
-A criticism of Armenia's policies that deal with sex-selection is that they do not focus on the culture which sees women as inferior, and which fuels sex-selection due to the way girls are devalued.
+A criticism of Armenia's policies that deal with sex selection is that they do not focus on the culture which sees women as inferior and which fuels sex selection due to the way girls are devalued.